surma/surma.dev/content/things/compile-js.md

 ### Using JSXX

 The UI of the transpiler is also very basic.
-For example, to compile the test above, you can run `jsxx` to compile JS to C++ and immediately invoke `clang++` to turn it into a native binary.
+For example, using the test above, you can run `jsxx` to compile JS to C++ and immediately invoke `clang++` to turn it into a native binary.